Thomas the Tank Engine: Television series

-In 1967 Meccano Ltd, built models of Percy and wagons in 1967.
-Hornby launched their OO gauge "The World of Thomas the Tank Engine" range in 1985.
-They produced the range for the next 30 years.
-When designing their Thomas model, Hornby reused their 1979 model of a LB&SCR model of a class E2 tank engine, which they altered with a face and extended tanks.
-Many of the other characters in the Railway Series were also modelled by Hornby, including characters added for the television series.
-Hornby also supplied coaches, wagons and lineside buildings.

 Reception

-Awards

 Thomas was the only fictional character included in The Independent on Sundays 2009 "Happy List", recognised alongside 98 real-life adults and a therapy dog for making Britain a better and happier place.
 In 2011, Thomas the Tank Engine featured on a series of 1st class UK postage stamps issued by the Royal Mail to mark the centenary of the birth of its creator, Reverend Wilbert Awdry.